Rule 6.1 of the Hawaii Professional Rules of Conduct states that a lawyer should aspire to provide at least fifty hours of pro bono services per year.

 KAPOLEI ACCESS TO JUSTICE ROOM

 Free limited legal assistance on family court civil issues (i.e. divorce, paternity, custody, visitation, child support, adoptions, guardianships of a minor) is available to unrepresented/pro se parties at the Kapolei Access to Justice Room (KAJR) at the Ronald T. Y. Moon Courthouse in Kapolei and the Supreme Court Law Library satellite KAJR location in Honolulu.
 The service is provided by a partnership between the Hawaii State Judiciary and volunteer attorneys with the Hawaii State Bar Association’s Family Law Section.
-Since KAJR opened in September 2012, more than 2100 clients have been served.
-Due to the pandemic, KAJR is now being held remotely through videoconferencing and is open on the first and third Thursdays of each month from 11:30 a.m. to 1:30 p.m.
+Since the KAJR opened in September 2012, more than 2,100 clients have been served.
+The KAJR is held remotely through videoconferencing on the first and third Thursdays of each month from 11:30 a.m. to 1:30 p.m. and in person on the second Fridays of each month at the Supreme Court library.
 A person interested in receiving services can sign up by calling (808) 954-8290.

 Mentorship: Training is required for all volunteers